gruvw/website/docs/draft.md

 - Inspiration from the `<` tag opening programming character
 - Inspiration from a network or graph like structure with vertices (circles) and edges (lines)
 - Orientation, from bottom, oriented 45 degree's upward, sharing, duplicate, expend
+- Looks like a sharing icon as the website is made to share thoughts and projects